-Cambodia, the small palm tree filled country in the middle of South East Asia, full of happy people, ancient wonders and rivers.
+Cambodia, the small palm tree filled country in the middle of South East Asia.
+Full of happy people, ancient wonders and rivers.
 A place that has captivated everyone from your average soul-searching backpacker to the Hollywood Icon Angelina Jolie.
-If you are travelling in the region it is a place where taking it slow to absorb everything is a must.
+If you are travelling in the region it is a place where taking it slow to absorb everything is the only way to travel.

 For more destination guides in Cambodia checkout:

 What to do, see and eat?
 Siem Reap!

 Phnom Penh is a city that is throwing all of its energy into finding a way to recover from the atrocities of its past.
 There is a strange feeling about the city, it doesn’t have the comfort and ease of Siem Reap, nor does it have the excitement and energy of Ho Chi Minh.

 History is the key in a city like Phnom Penh